 Because the Company does not have its own pharmaceutical production facilities, it will rely upon Abbott and others to manufacture and distribute Company products.
 If year 2000 problems were to impede the ability of those companies to manufacture and distribute Company products or raw materials used in the manufacture of Company products, future sales of Company products could be adversely affected.
+BioTime does not have a contingency plan to address those problems if they were to arise, and it may not be able to replace Abbott or any other company that may obtain a license to manufacture and distribute BioTime products.
 Abbott has announced the implementation of a program to assess and remedy any year 2000 problems that may affect its operations, and has asked its key suppliers to certify that their systems are year 2000 compliant.
 The results of the year 2000 compliance programs implemented by Abbott and its suppliers are not presently known.